 With the value of the athletes these days, the field condition for practice is much more important and gets a lot more attention.
 If a guy slips on a field, it’s not acceptable.” - Broncos Head Turf Manager Brooks Dodson

 The project called for removing the turf as well as the top 8- to 12-in. layer of sand-based soil, which is known as the “root zone,” installing 210,000 ft of 3/4-in.
 RAUPEX (PEXa) Non-Barrier pipe and connecting it to two 6.5-million Btu boilers that would power the hydronic heating system.
-System performance would be controlled by a REHAU Smart Controls system that allows for remote, around-the-clock monitoring and control of the root zone temperature while also providing freeze protection monitoring of the system.
+System performance and root zone temperature would be controlled and monitored around-the-clock.
 The challenge was to have it installed and the natural grass turf back in place in time for April practice sessions.